bioinfowenz/AbnumPro/README.md

 </div>

 ## License
-* This project is licensed under the MIT License - see the [LICENSE](https://github.com/bioinfowenz/AbnumPro/blob/main/LICENSE) file for details.
+AbnumPro is licensed under the ***MIT*** License and is free for anyone to use and distribute, including for commercial and academic purposes.
+For details, please refer to the [LICENSE](https://github.com/bioinfowenz/AbnumPro/blob/main/LICENSE).

 ----------
 This project is jointly led by [HLAB](https://i.uestc.edu.cn/hlab/Journal.html) and Xie Lab.
 For any questions, don't hesitate to get in touch with:<br>
 * Wenzhen Li, first author, at bioinfowenz@gmail.com.<br>